 Headaches and nausea are common side-effects of VIAGRA CONNECT.
-However, if these persist, men should report these.
-Adverse events reporting details can be found on the last page.
-Men experiencing persistent side effects should also seek medical advice.
+If these persist, men should seek medical advice.

 Conversations about erection problems

 Talking about erection problems or VIAGRA CONNECT may not be embarrassing for you as a healthcare professional, but this may not be the case for some men - so sensitivity and empathy are required.